davidakennedy/davidakennedy.com/_src/blog/2015-05-24-the-true-cost-of-progressive-enhancement/index.md

   - JavaScript
 ---

 I stumbled across this fantastic post today about the [cost of progressive enhancement](http://blog.easy-designs.net/archives/the-true-cost-of-progressive-enhancement/) by Aaron Gustafson.
-Published in 2013, it's as relevant as ever, especially considering the fast-paced world of the Web and the increasing reliance on JavaScript.
+Published in 2013, it's as relevant as ever, especially considering the fast-paced world of the web and the increasing reliance on JavaScript.